quic/aimet/Docs/user_guide/post_training_quant_techniques.rst

 Overview
 ========

 It is observed that some ML models show reduced inference accuracy when run on quantized hardware due to approximation noises.
-AIMET provides quantization post-training techniques that help adjust the parameters in the model such that the model becomes more quantization-friendly.
-AIMET post-quantization techniques are designed to be applied on pre-trained ML models.
+AIMET provides post-training quantization techniques that help adjust the parameters in the model such that the model becomes more quantization-friendly.
+AIMET post-training quantizations are designed to be applied on pre-trained ML models.
 These techniques are explained as part of the "Data-Free Quantization Through Weight Equalization and Bias Correction” paper at ICCV 2019 - https://arxiv.org/abs/1906.04721

 User Flow